-Crohn’s Disease can lead to complications with eyes, joints, skin, and mouth.
+Crohn’s Disease can lead to eye, joint, skin, and mouth complications.

-The symptoms of Crohn’s disease are different and dependent upon which part of the gut is affected and to what degree.
+Crohn’s disease symptoms differ and depend upon which part of the gut is affected and to what degree.
 The pain is normally located in the area where the inflammation is.
-Using the example of the inflammation being in the ileum, then the area of pain would be on the lower right side of the abdomen.
+Using the example of the inflammation being in the ileum, the area of pain would be on the lower right side of the abdomen.

-- Ulcers may develop which affects the raw area of the lining of the gut.
+- Ulcers may develop, affecting the raw area of the gut lining.

 - Diarrhea may be mixed with mucus or blood.
-What is common is the feeling of wanting to go to the toilet but when you get there, it is hard to pass out.
+What is common is the feeling of wanting to go to the toilet, but it is hard to pass out when you get there.

 Other Crohn’s disease symptoms are

-- The general feeling of being unwell with a loss of appetite, fever, and tiredness.
+- It is the general feeling of being unwell with a loss of appetite, fever, and tiredness.

 - Mouth ulcers are common

 - Painful cracks in the skin of the anus called anal fissures are also one of Crohn’s disease symptoms